netbiolab/HRGM2/README.md

 > * **mash2cluster_0.1.py**
 > performs average-linkage-based hierarchical clustering with a 0.1 cutoff to establish preliminary clusters
 > * **animf.py**
-> calculates average nucleotide identity (ANI) for each pair of genomes within each preliminary cluster
+> calculates average nucleotide identity (ANI) and coverage for each pair of genomes within each preliminary cluster
 > * **ani_results_to_distance_dict.py**
 > applies coverage threshold and saves ANI results into a distance dictionary
 > * **secondary_clustering.py**